 Your journey as a rebellion starts with an attack on the first Death Star.
 From thereon, you will take on enemy forces in various missions across the galaxy.
 There are a total of ten principle mission with a few secret levels that you can enjoy.
 It is a treat for hardcore fans who always wanted to fly Luke’s X-Wing while Darth Vader and Imperial Forces chasing him.

 The stating levels are quite easy due to a comfortable control mechanism, with which users can handle their ships without breaking any sweat.
 Other significant improvements are evident.
-Game’s incredible graphics and sound effects gave me chills, especially incarnation of the iconic line from Darth Vader “the Force is strong with this one” during the battle of Death Star.
+Game’s incredible graphics and sound effects still give me chills, especially incarnation of the iconic line from Darth Vader “the Force is strong with this one” during the battle of Death Star.

 3. TIE Fighter